MajidShajari/small_python_projects/birthdayparadox/README.md

 ## Requirements

-    Python 3.x
+-   Python 3.x

 ## Usage

-    Clone or download the repository.
+-   Clone or download the repository.
-    Navigate to the project directory.
+-   Navigate to the project directory.
-    Run `python birthday_paradox.py`.
+-   Run `python birthday_paradox.py` script in your terminal.

-The program will prompt you to enter the number of birthdays to generate (up to 100).
-It will then display the generated birthdays and determine if there are two birthdays that match.
-Finally, it will run through 100,000 simulations and display the results.
+-   The program will prompt you to enter the number of birthdays to generate (up to 100).
+-   It will then display the generated birthdays and determine if there are two birthdays that match.
+-   Finally, it will run through 100,000 simulations and display the results.

 ## Contributing